Last updated: 27 January 2023

 We understand that there are many aspects of life that residents want to return to normal.
 However, residents have also taken the time to share with us some of the positive outcomes, that they didn't expect but have witnessed through the lockdown.
 Residents have told us they are spending more time locally, discovering new places within the borough, and enjoying what is available to them closer to home.

 We go out as a family for walks and it is so much quieter, less traffic, less cars on the road, the air feels cleaner.
 You can hear the birds, the wildlife is flourishing, wild plants, butterflies, other animals.

 Leyton Resident 2

-Many residents have told us they have preferred active modes of travel, such as walking and cycling, to using private vehicles.
-This shift has brought a range of positive benefits that our residents have identified, including to health, reduced noise pollution and traffic, and improving air quality.
+Residents have told us they have preferred active modes of travel, such as walking and cycling, to using private vehicles.
+This shift has brought a range of positive benefits that our residents have noticed, including health, reduced noise pollution and traffic, and improved air quality.

 As greater numbers are working from home, there are opportunities for more spending within the borough.
 Over two-thirds of residents have been using local businesses more since lockdown began and 91% are in agreement agreeing that it is important to support local businesses.
 This was also reflected in responses to our citizen science project trial.
 When asked about local businesses, participants eagerly told us which local enterprises they value and enjoy, and shared their recommendations and endorsements with other residents.

 I’ve learnt that I can get pretty much everything I need within a 10-15 minute walk of where I live and I’ve got to know and appreciate many of the local shops.

 Walthamstow Resident 3